Between 1969 and 1972, Grumman produced a series of insignias for their Lunar Modules which were

 Lunar Modules.

-Pictured left is Ray Eschert, who came up with the
+Pictured right is Ray Eschert, who came up with the

 design of the original LM-10 insignia back in 1969 whilst working as the